The Latsis Symposium 2017

 - Stephan Beck, University College London, UK

-- Christoph Bock, University of Vienna, AT
+- Christoph Bock, Austrian Academy of Sciences, Vienna, AT

 - Liran Carmel, Hebrew University of Jerusalem, IL